 Welcome to the Chair of Political Economy (ECON)

 Check out our latest research on information release in auctions.
 We compare incentives from welfare and profit perspectives, and investigate the role of the number of bidders.
-Transparency and number of bidders are, e.g., highly discussed topics in the design of procurement auctions for the renewable energy sector.
+Transparency and number of bidders are highly discussed topics, e.g. in the design of procurement auctions for the renewable energy sector.

 Detailed information on incentive structures can make agents perform worse.
 With coarse information structures, better performance results become possible, and agents can avoid feeling stressed.
 Check out our recent empirical findings from an economic experiment.

 In many contexts, for example in committees, diffusion of moral responsibility and sharing of guilt play crucial roles.
 This influences the design of institutions in order to prevent erosion of moral responsibility.

 Have a look at our institution-design-study and our experimental study!

 Nora Szech is a KIT expert with a focus on markets and market design and on how institutions shape our moral values.

 On Wednesdays at 11:30 am. our Brown Bag Seminar takes place.
 Everybody is very welcome.